astropy/astropy/docs/coordinates/sgr-example.rst

-specifying a transformation matrix ( `~astropy.coordinates.transformations.static_transform_matrix`), but in this case the transformation is from a left-handed coordinate system to a right- handed system, so we have to have more control over the transformation.
+specifying a transformation matrix ( `~astropy.coordinates.transformations.static_transform_matrix`), but in this case the transformation is from a left-handed coordinate system to a right- handed system, so we need more control over the transformation.
 We'll start by constructing the rotation matrix, using the helper function `astropy.coordinates.angles.rotation_matrix` ::

     # Define the Euler angles (from Law & Majewski 2010)